Washington, D.C.

 The U.S. Fish and Wildlife Service today announced it will not relist gray wolves of the Northern Rocky Mountain population to the Endangered Species Act, withholding protections desperately needed for wolf populations to continue to recover.

-“Today’s announcement tragically undermines the important restoration of gray wolf populations in suitable areas in the U.S.,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Today’s announcement tragically undermines the important restoration of gray wolf populations in suitable areas in the U.S.,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Starting in 2011, wolves in the Northern Rockies were stripped of Endangered Species Act protections and are now managed by states increasingly hostile toward wolves.
 Since wolves lost federal protections, unsustainable and cruel hunting regulations championed by anti-wildlife politicians and policymakers are condemning wolves to being recklessly pursued and killed throughout the Northern Rockies.
 We will continue to work tirelessly to defend wolves and deploy coexistence strategies working with ranchers and other stakeholders to ensure wolves are secure and thriving across the western landscape.”

 Defenders has extensive experience in wolf-livestock conflict reduction — promoting and implementing effective nonlethal tools and techniques to reduce conflicts between wildlife and livestock throughout the country.
 Tools like specialized fencing called fladry and noise makers and techniques like utilizing range riders all deter predators from livestock and human activity.
 Wolf predation currently accounts for less than one tenth of one percent of livestock loss.